vahtyah/LeetCodeSolutions/Bit Manipulation/README.md

 [0036.
 Valid Sudoku](/Bit%20Manipulation%2F0036.%20Valid%20Sudoku): Determine if a Sudoku board is valid

+[1261.
+Find Elements in a Contaminated Binary Tree](/Bit%20Manipulation%2F1261.%20Find%20Elements%20in%20a%20Contaminated%20Binary%20Tree): Find nodes matching a given set of values in a contaminated binary tree

 [1318.
 Minimum Flips to Make a OR b Equal to c](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/1318.%20Minimum%20Flips%20to%20Make%20a%20OR%20b%20Equal%20to%20c): Find the minimum number of flips to make `a | b` equal to `c`.

 [2425.
 Bitwise XOR of All Pairings](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/2425.%20Bitwise%20XOR%20of%20All%20Pairings): Calculate the bitwise XOR of all possible pairings of an array.